glennklockwood/limelead/content/pages/benchmarks/elbencho.md

 ```

 In this case, five files (`outputfile.0`, `outputfile.1`, etc) will be created
-and filled in parallel, but I'm not completely clear on what the relationship
-between processes, threads and offsets in each file is.
+and filled in parallel.
+[How different threads fill different offsets in

-{% call alert(type="info") %}
-elbencho does not appear to designed to test metadata rates, so you should not
-expect it to make millions of files or create empty files.
-See [this
-issue](https://github.com/breuner/elbencho/issues/28) for my notes on what
-doesn't work.
-{% endcall %}
+different files is described by Sven](https://github.com/breuner/elbencho/issues/28#issuecomment-1054708665).

-## Getting Started - Multiple Clients
+### Multiple Clients

 To run on a cluster, you need to be able to open TCP sockets between your
 compute nodes.
 Provided you can do that, first consult the official [Using